dapr/quickstarts/1.hello-world/README.md

 ## Next Steps

-Now that you've gotten Dapr running locally on your machine, see the [Hello Kubernetes](../2.hello-kubernetes) to get set up in Kubernetes!
+Now that you've gotten Dapr running locally on your machine, consider these next steps:
+- See the [Hello Kubernetes](../2.hello-kubernetes) to get set up in Kubernetes.
+- Learn more about Dapr in the [Dapr overview](https://github.com/dapr/docs/blob/master/overview/README.md) documentation.
+- Explore Dapr concepts such as building blocks and components in the [Dapr concepts](https://github.com/dapr/docs/blob/master/concepts/README.md) documentation.